rolcodes/rolcodes/README.md

 ### Flutter Mobile Developer | Software Engineer

-I’m a mobile app developer passionate about creating seamless experiences using Flutter and Dart, with Firebase as my backend of choice.
-I specialize in Provider state management and RESTful APIs for dynamic, responsive applications.
-For backend development, I work with Laravel and Node.js, particularly in building robust admin panels.
-I’m also experienced in Google Play Console deployment, taking projects from development to live release.
-I use Git and GitHub to keep everything organized and collaborative.
+I’m a Flutter developer with a year of experience, building and launching two apps on both Google Play and the App Store.
+I focus on making efficient and scalable apps using Flutter and Dart, with Provider for smooth state management.
+I’ve worked with REST APIs, Firebase, and Supabase, plus some full-stack tools like Laravel, MySQL, and Node.js.
+I also handle app deployment and use Git for version control.
+Right now, I’m working on an HR & Payroll System and other side projects to support my mom's hospital bills.
+Always learning and improving.
+Open to new opportunities.
+Let’s connect!

 ![](https://img.shields.io/badge/Flutter-02569B?logo=flutter&logoColor=fff)